ajkavanagh/vimwiki-publishing-system/docs/02-how-it-works.md

 ie.

 - / -> index page
-- tags -> tags page (list of tags, and pages that have those tags)
+- tags/ -> tags page (list of tags, and pages that have those tags)
-- categories -> categories page (list of categories, and pages that have those categories).
+- categories/ -> categories page (list of categories, and pages that have those categories).
-- diary -> diary list page (list of diary pages)
+- diary/ -> diary list page (list of diary pages)
 - page/slug-name -> a particular page identified by the page itself.

 So to keep it simple, the templates will be: